Bloomy52/password-land/README.md

 - The project structure has been organized for easier use and maintenance.
 - Unused or deprecated files have been removed.

+## WordNet Data Attribution

+This project uses lexical data from [WordNet 3.0](https://wordnet.princeton.edu/).

+The original WordNet database files include a license notice at the top of each file.
+For technical reasons, this license notice has been removed from the data files as used by the project.
+The full WordNet license is included in [licenses/WordNet-LICENSE.txt](licenses/WordNet-LICENSE.txt), and the accompanying README is in [licenses/WordNet-README.txt](licenses/WordNet-README.txt).

+All use of the WordNet data is governed by the terms of that license.
+Any modifications to the data are not endorsed by Princeton University.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for full details.